1. What questions might I be asked at a job interview?

 Answer: Although we are the experts in crafting a winning resume for you, YOU are the expert in providing us with specific details about your job history, accomplishments, and other areas of relevant information.
 By jotting down dates, positions, and prior experiences before we meet in person, you are maximizing the benefits of our time together.
 It also you to review documents, check quantifiable results, and recall previous experiences at your own pace.
 Once you have laid out the preliminary information, we can use our consultation time to delve deeper into areas that should be highlighted and expand on your initial intake.
 The questionnaire is just the first round of information-gathering, kind of like a map charting where we will need to go together to generate accurate, detailed content that aligns you with your career goals.
 With the basic information laid out, we can then ask further, targeted questions that will help develop effective strategies to improve your presentation.
 For clients who would like help completing the questionnaire, we can always tackle it together in person or speak over the phone.

-6. How do clients benefit from an in-person consultation with a professional writing consultant?
+6. How do clients benefit from a one-on-one consultation with a professional writing consultant?